mukesh311a/DISCOOVER-/README.md

-# DISCOOVER: Spatiotemporal Trust Evaluation
+# DISCOVER: Spatiotemporal Trust Evaluation

 This repository contains the code and the corresponding research paper for **Spatiotemporal Trust Evaluation**.